doitalldev/Shopify-RemixJS-Cloudflare-Workers-Template/README.md

 You will also need to copy the `.example.vars` to `.dev.vars` and fill out the required values.

-The reason we use the local `.{environment}.vars` file is because we want to keep the sensitive information out of the `wrangler.toml` file.
+The reason we use the local `.{environment}.vars` file is because we want to keep the sensitive information out of the `wrangler.toml` file and out of git history.

-When adding the productions values, you would add them using the Cloudflare CLI with the encrypted flag `true`.
+When adding the productions values, you would add them using the Cloudflare CLI with the encrypted flag set to `true`.
 This would keep the values secret but have no effect on the worker.

 ### 4. Start the dev server
 ```bash